Dr Huahui Zhao

 Student education

 I've been involved in undergraduate and postgraduate teaching and supervision in language assessment and testing, technology-enhanced learning, and language analysis.
-I am currently supervising six PhD and EdD students in the area of language testing and technology-enhanced language learning.
+I am currently supervising six PhD and EdD students in the area of language testing and teacher cognition in digital language teaching.

 Research groups and institutes